 Market research amongst consumers who look for kosher certified food shows an interesting phenomenon: Jews make up only a minority of these “kosher consumers.”
 Other groups include people of different religious faiths, those who think kosher is healthier or safer, and vegetarian and vegans.
 Kosher has become a wide net for a number of consumer demographics who rely on our rigorous standards.
 But what about the flip side: can kosher consumers rely on vegan or vegetarian certification, for example?

-For the uninitiated, a vegan is someone who abstains from consuming (and using) any animal products including meat, fish, eggs, dairy, and any other animal derived substances.
+For the uninitiated, a vegan is someone who abstains from consuming (and using) any animal products including meat, fish, eggs, dairy, and any other animal derived substances (see VegeCert website for vegan standards here).
 These criteria certainly lower certain risks from a kosher consumer’s perspective, but others remain.
 If a restaurant is advertised as vegan, below are some of the concerns that kosher consumers should be aware of.

 Fruits and vegetables by their nature are kosher.
 Insects on the other hand, are not, as the Torah states, “All the swarming things that swarm on the ground you shall not eat”… (Leviticus 11:42).
 Unfortunately, over the last couple of decades insect infestation in fruits and vegetables has become more prevalent.
 Small insects that are visible to the naked eye such as aphids, thrips and leaf miners are often found in even the most common produce.
 As a result, in order to be rendered kosher, they often require special cleaning and inspection prior to consumption (for more info on this subject click here).
 Vegan restaurants don’t clean produce in a way that would render them acceptable for consumption from the perspective of Jewish law.